studTon/story_rpg/README.md

 # Story RPG

 ---
+## Description

-It is a simple RPG that shows the power of simple Python3 libraries and file management.
+It is a simple Role-Playing-Game that shows the power of simple Python3 libraries and file management.

 ## Soundtrack